xrobau/blockparser/README.md

         . cb/peerstats.cpp      :   code to compute peercon specific simple stats.
         . cb/sql.cpp            :   code to product an SQL dump of the blockchain* . cb/cassandra.cpp      :   code to sync block information into a cassandra instance.
+        . cb/sqlite.cpp         :   code to sync block information into a sqlite instance.
         . cb/taint.cpp          :   code to compute the taint from a given TX to all TXs.
         . cb/transactions.cpp   :   code to extract all transactions pertaining to an address.